 - Whether the days of quiet diplomacy are numbered?

-- Reflections and reminiscences of the roller coaster journey of diplomatic career.
+- Reflections and reminiscences of the roller coaster journey of a diplomatic career.

 India’s relations with different countries and regions

-The book performs detailed analysis on different countries and regions.
+The book performs detailed analysis of different countries and regions.
 Each chapter is handled by an Ambassador with knowledge and experience on the same.

 India and the neighbours

-The following countries are dealt in the section ‘India and the neighbours’.
+The following countries are dealt with in the section ‘India and the neighbours’.